richgel999/lzham_codec/README.md

 <h3>Usage Tips</h3>

 * Always try to use the smallest dictionary size that makes sense for the file or block you are compressing, i.e. don't use 128MB dictionary for a 15KB file.
+The codec doesn't automatically choose for you because in streaming scenarios it has no idea how large the file or block will be.
+* The larger the dictionary, the more RAM is required during compression and decompression.
+I would avoid using more than 8-16MB dictionaries on iOS.
 * For faster decompression, prefer "unbuffered" decompression mode vs. buffered decompression (avoids a dictionary alloc and extra memcpy()'s), and disable adler-32 checking.
 Also, use the built-in LZHAM API's, not the zlib-style API's for fastest decompression.
 * Experiment with the "m_table_update_rate" compression/decompression parameter.
 This setting trades off a small amount of ratio for faster decompression.